ameares/claude-hook-jimmycliff/README.md

 }
 ```

-3. Now every time you submit a prompt to Claude Code, you'll receive an affirmation!
+3. Now every time you submit a prompt to Claude Code, Claude will receive an affirmation!

 ### Adding New Collections